 - There was a confidential or fiduciary relationship – like power of attorney – between the testator and the person you believe has exerted undue influence

 - The testator had a compromised or feeble mental condition (not necessarily so feeble as to be incompetent)

 - The person believed to have exerted undue influence was active in procuring the will or causing it to be prepared

 - There was a prior will that showed that the testator had a different plan or intention as to the disposition of his or her assets.

 Regardless of your reasons for contesting a will, we can help you sort it out.
-Schedule your free, confidential consultation with a will contest attorney in Virginia today.
+Call us at (540) 318-7360 to schedule your free, confidential consultation with a will contest attorney in Virginia today.